 I wanted easy hearty breakfasts on the trail

 With only a week and a half before we leave for our backpacking trip, I have been scrambling to put together our meals for this trip.
-Knowing that breakfast is going to be our most important meal, to fuel our day of hiking through the Ozarks, I really wanted easy hearty breakfasts that gave us long lasting energy.
-Oatmeal is such a great option and you can add all sorts of healthy boosters that give you the lasting energy you need on the trail, but museli is even better when it comes to sustained energy.
-For the trail, I am using museli instead of just oats.
-My favorite additions to this recipe include my Vega protein & greens powder (vanilla or chocolate based on my flavor of choice) and chia/flax/hemp hearts.
-When I am on the trail and want a quick get up and go, I make these the night before by adding the boiling water and oatmeal packet to my thermos.
-In the morning I wake up to a nice hot bowl of flavored oatmeal, and I didn't have to spend any time cooking!
+Knowing that breakfast is going to be our most important meal to fuel our day of hiking through the Ozarks, I really wanted easy hearty breakfasts that gave us long-lasting energy.
+Oatmeal is such a great option and you can add all sorts of healthy boosters that give you the lasting energy you need on the trail, but

 Dehydrating your own fruits for all your oatmeal flavors

-While you can purchase each of the dehydrated fruits for all the flavors mentioned below, I like to dehydrate my own fruits to save on money!
+While you can purchase each of the dehydrated fruits for all the flavors mentioned below, I dehydrate my own fruits to save on money!
 You can dehydrate fresh or frozen fruits as long as they are defrosted first.
-I like to buy my favorite organic fruits frozen from Costco because they're already cut and prepared.
-All that you have to do is defrost them, drain them of the juice (which I like to save to add to sparkling water or my favorite teas!), and toss onto your dehydrating trays to dehydrate!
+I buy my favorite organic fruits frozen from Costco because they're already cut and prepared.
+All that you have to do is defrost them, drain them of the juice (I save to add to sparkling water or my favorite teas!), and toss onto your dehydrating trays to dehydrate!
 While any dehydrator will work, I am extremely partial to mine (the Excalibur, with a timer) because of its many amazing features.
 It's seriously the king of dehydrators and makes it easy for me to dehydrate all the time!
-I like to dehydrate the fruits and veggies in my fridge, once a week, that are getting close to going bad; that way nothing spoils before we can use it!
+I dehydrate the fruits and veggies in my fridge that are getting close to going bad, once a week; that way nothing spoils before we can use it!
 It's so convenient!

 Healthy Instant Oatmeal Packets - 10 Delicious Flavors